 This is an Addendum to that certain Right of Way Use and Occupancy Agreement between City of Pensacola, a municipal corporation authorized and existing under the laws of the State of Florida

 and the State of Florida Department of Transportation date ed the day of

-In additi on to the provisions contained in said Agreement, t to Paragraph 9 (d) of said Agreement: the following ten day of ms and conditions shall be deemed to be a part thereof
+In additi and the State of Florida Department of Transportation dated the day of, In addition to the provisions contained in said Agreement, the following terms and conditions shall be deemed to be a part thereof pursuant to Paragraph 9 (d) of said Agreement:

 The Department will design and construct a sign to replace the current Five Flags Memorial as a result of construction associated with the Department's project identified by Item/Segment No. 4093341.
 The sign will be located on property donated by Lessee and upon which the current Five Flags Memorial is located.
 After completion of the construction of the sign and installation of landscaping associated therewith, the Department will provide the Lessee with a written description of the property encompassing said sign and landscaping, signed by the Department's District Secretary.
 The signed description shall become a part of this Agreement and Exhibit "A" thereof, without more, and shall be deemed to be the "real property interest" or "leased property" to which Exhibit "A" and this Agreement pertain.

 STATE OF FLORIDA

 City of Pensacola DEPARTMENT OF TRANSPORTATION

 LESSEE (Company Name, if applicable)

 Ву: By:

 District Secretary

 Name: Name: Phillip Gainer, P.E.

 Title: Attest:

 Attest: (Seal) Name/Title:

 Name: • Legal Review:

 Title:

 District Counsel

 Name: